 The resturant was smaller than I expected, the staff were fabulous (patiently answering many questions about goat, galangal and rice paddy herb) and the food was very good indeed.

-goat curry.
+My entree of char grilled beef and lemongrass wrapped in betel leaves was smoky and delicious, but the best meal of the night was the goat curry.
 Apparently it's a speciality and it was tasty and meltingly tender.
 The crispy skinned chicken that I chose, while nice was just not in the same league.

 After all that and feeling absolutely full up to dolly's wax we still managed to share a desset platter.
 Even though I am not a fan of the 'hot banana' I made an exception for the tapioca pudding with bananas and the banana fritters.
 I could eat a plateful right now.